lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 A surprising number of projects are one small change away from succeeding, one quick modification that unlocks a new opportunity, or one conversation away from consensus.
 I think of making those small changes, quick modifications and short conversations as _editing_ your team’s approach.

-With your organizational privilege, relationships you’ve built across the company, and ability to see around corners derived from your experience, you can often shift a project outcomes by investing the smallest ounce of effort, and this is some of the most valuable work you can do.
+With your organizational privilege, relationships you’ve built across the company, and ability to see around corners derived from your experience, you can often shift a project's outcomes by investing the smallest ounce of effort, and this is some of the most valuable work you can do.

 It’s particularly valuable because it’s quick, it’s easy, it’s highly motivating for both you and the person you help, and it’s hugely impactful when done well.
 (Also, it’s highly demotivating when done poorly, so your approach matters!)